ramorel/netrange/README.md

     ## 5    11        0.6204028      0.2225077
     ## 6    12        0.4821193      0.1640451

-As we suspected, sophmores and junior have the greatest mean diversity scores in the school.
+As we suspected, sophomores and junior have the greatest mean diversity scores in the school.

 So sophomores and juniors are actively making friendship ties across all grade level, giving them access to all the best grade-level gossip.
 But are they also plugged into the dominant cliques across the school?